 A church in Boise, Idaho, has decided to remove a stained glass window portraying Confederate general Robert E. Lee, which has been in its sanctuary for the past 60 years.
 Cathedral of the Rockies’ decision comes amid renewed calls for Confederate memorials throughout the U.S. to be torn down, moved, or replaced.

 “We believe this section of our window to be inconsistent with our current mission, to make disciples of Jesus Christ for the transformation of the world,” said Cathedral of the Rockies in a statement.
 “Further, such display is a barrier to our important work resisting evil, injustice, and oppression.
 Symbols of white supremacy do not belong in our sacred space.”

 Cathedral of the Rockies: It’s an Obstacle to Worship

 The local United Methodist church was founded in 1872, but the depiction of Lee has only been in the sanctuary since 1960.
 Then-pastor Rev. Herbert E. Richards said in a letter, “We have included also a patriotic theme in one lancet which includes George Washington, Abraham Lincoln and Robert Lee.
-We have a strong southern influence here in Boise.”
+Anyone coming and looking for things to do in Boise knows we have a strong southern influence here in Boise.”

 “Clearly, white southerners,” said the church’s current senior pastor, Rev. Duane Anders, to the Idaho Statesman.
 Anders told UM News, “It really was an attempt to say, ‘This is Christian unity.’
 Now, it was totally blind to the systemic racism of the 1950s and ‘60s that was putting up Confederate monuments.”